 Accumulating floating point values through the repeated addition of values, particularly relatively small values, can provide unexpected results.
 Using an accumulated value to terminate a loop can result in an unexpected number of iterations.
 Rounding and truncation can cause tests of floating-point numbers against other values to yield unexpected results.
 Another cause of floating point errors is reliance upon comparisons of floating point values or the comparison of a floating point value with zero.
 Tests of equality or inequality can vary due to rounding or truncation errors, which may propagate far from the operation of origin.
 Even comparisons of constants may fail when a different rounding mode was employed by the compiler and by the application.
 Differences in magnitudes of floating-point numbers can result in no change of a very large floating-point number when a relatively small number is added to or subtracted from it.

-Manipulating bits in floating-point numbers is also very implementation dependent if the implementation is not IEC 60559 compliant or in the interpretation of NAN’s.
+Manipulating bits in floating-point numbers is also very implementation dependent if the implementation is not ISO/IEC/IEEE 60559 [30] compliant or in the interpretation of NAN’s.
 Typically, special representations are specified for positive and negative zero; infinity and subnormal numbers very close to zero.
 Relying on a particular bit representation is inherently problematic, especially when a new compiler is introduced or the code is reused on another platform.
 The uncertainties arising from floating-point can be divided into uncertainty about the actual bit representation of a given value (such as, big-endian or little-endian) and the uncertainty arising from the rounding of arithmetic operations (for example, the accumulation of errors when imprecise floating-point values are used as loop indices).

 Note that most floating-point implementations are binary.
-Decimal floating-point numbers are available on some hardware and has been standardized in ISO/IEC/IEEE 60559:2011 (IEEE 754:2008), but be aware what precision guarantees your programming language makes.
+Decimal floating-point numbers are available on some hardware and has been standardized in ISO/IEC/IEEE 60559:2011 [30]but be aware what precision guarantees your programming language makes.
 In general, fixed point arithmetic may be a better solution to common problems involving decimal fractions (such as financial calculations).

 Implementations (libraries) for different precisions are often implemented in the highest precision.
 This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation directly.